 The exercises in this section are suitable for seekers at any level of experience, from those who have never tried anything like it before, all the way up to life-long practitioners.
 More experienced practitioners will likely be more than familiar with most of these concepts, but still may find some of the practices useful, and perhaps will enjoy a fresh look at some of the same things, as well as some exercises you haven't yet tried, and may wish to add to your routines.
 I first embarked on my journey of meditation in 1987, and some of these exercises were ones I learned back then and have adapted and/or recreated here.
 I still use all of them on a regular basis.

 • Mindful Breath Meditation (Shamatha) - Shamatha translates to, "Breathing as is", and is the practice of focusing on the breath.
 This is a short and simple introductory exercise that anyone can do, nearly anywhere and any time.
 Almost all meditations on this page start with some mindful breaths, as do the majority of meditative practices in general.
 (9 minutes)

 • Cleansing Breath Exercise -

-This exercise both teaches you how to do cleansing breaths properly, and takes you through a series of cleansing and mindful breaths that will help clear toxins and energise you.
+This exercise both teaches you how to do cleansing breaths properly, and takes you through a series of cleansing and mindful breaths that will help clear lungs and mind, and energise you.
 Most meditations on this page (and in general) incorporate cleansing breaths.
 (7 minutes)

 • Simple Centering Breathing Exercise - This is suitable for everyone from a complete beginner up to someone with 20 or more years experience.
 It is a quick exercise that can help you get into a meditative state, or just to get yourself in a better mood - otherwise known as "centered", when needed.
 (7 minutes)